The Haj (novel)

-The Haj is a novel published in 1984 by pro-Israel American author Leon Uris that tells the story of the birth of Israel from the viewpoint of a Palestinian Arab.
+The Haj is a novel published in 1984 by American author Leon Uris that tells the story of the birth of Israel from the viewpoint of a Palestinian Arab.

 "Haj" in the novel's title refers to the pilgrimage to Mecca, which every able-bodied Muslim who can afford to do so is obliged to make at least once in their lifetime.
 The title is used ironically to depict the title character's "journey to destruction."
 The book was described by some reviewers as "propaganda."

 The Haj was a best-seller, reaching second place in the Publishers Weekly best-seller list for hardcover novels in May 1984.

 Plot summary

 The book begins in 1922.
 The title character is Ibrahim, who becomes the chieftain of a fictitious Palestinian village in that year.
 He is friendly with Gideon Asch, the Haganah leader who watches over the nearby kibbutz. ("He respected a fairness in Gideon that he was not able to practice himself.")
 But Ibrahim rejects "Gideon's offers of aid and friendship."

 In his New York Times review, Anatole Broyard wrote that "The other 'good' Arab character, as Mr. Uris has it, is Dr. Nuri Mudhil, a badly crippled archeologist.
 He, too, despairs of traditional Arab attitudes.
 'We are a people living in hate, despair and darkness,' Mudhil says.
 'The Jews are our bridge out of darkness.

 As depicted in the book, in 1947, in the runup to the Arab-Israel War of 1948, Arab nations spread false rumors of Jewish atrocities to cause mass flight.
 Kirkus Reviews recounted in its review that in the novel, "the women of Ibrahim's family are raped by rival Arab henchmen.
 And though the family survives, thanks to Gideon and a 'very sympathetic' Irgun officer, their arrival in Arab territory on the West Bank is greeted by Arab disdain, neglect, cruelty."

 The books ends as "Ibrahim slips back into primitivism" and kills his daughter.